 Their 6,500 acres of peach trees and 1,000 acres of vegetables were uprooted, wind torn and scorched by the sun.

 Titan Farms saw it's community hurting, so they've given away nearly 6,000 pounds of produce in the past few days, and said they intend to give away more.
-Some of what was salvageable from the farm, and a majority from a partner farm in Florida.
+Some of the produce was what was salvageable from the farm, and a majority came from a partner farm in Florida.

 Clemson Extension Service specialist of agribusiness Dr. Adam Kantrovich said help is on the way.

-"Our Clemson regulatory division, as well as cooperative extension's going to be working with FEMA to develop some farm resource centers and we will locate those particular centers that, they may be up for a day in a particular location that we're going to try to place somewhat centrally," Dr. Kantrovich said.
+"Our Clemson Regulatory Division, as well as cooperative extension, is going to be working with FEMA to develop some farm resource centers and we will locate those particular centers that, they may be up for a day in a particular location that we're going to try to place somewhat centrally," Dr. Kantrovich said.

 You can also contact your local Farm Service Agency office for questions related to potential disaster assistance. https://www.fsa.usda.gov/programs-and-services/disaster-assistance-program/index